ipl-uw/Detection-Tracking-for-NOAA/README.md

 <h1>What's in the github</h1>

 This github includes following documents to instruct you on installing, running inference, and running retraining on rai software.
-This github also provided python scripts if you can not hae access to the Rail_Software_Installment_2021.zip
+This github also provided python scripts if you can not have access to the Rail_Software_Installment_2021.zip

 <h1>Installment and Running Inference on Windows</h1>